Azure/azure-sdk-for-go/sdk/security/keyvault/azadmin/README.md

 #### Create a client

-Constructing the client also requires your vault's URL, which you can get from the Azure CLI or the Azure Portal.
+Constructing the client also requires your Managed HSM's URL, which you can get from the Azure CLI or the Azure Portal.

-- Example AccessControlClient
-- Example BackupClient
-- Example SettingsClient

 ## Key concepts